The most popular Mexican food: 35 authentic dishes

 Las Carnitas de Michoacán

-Carnitas means “little meats”.
-It comes from the whole pig and the way that it is prepared is by frying the pork meat with its own fat (lard) in a copper pan and seasoned with different herbs.
+Carnitas means “little meats.”
+It comes from the whole pig and is prepared by frying the pork meat with its own fat (lard) in a copper pan and seasoned with different herbs.

-The cooking process and the seasoning results in that every part of the pig turns out to have a different texture or flavor.
+The cooking process and the seasoning result in every part of the pig having a different texture or flavor.

 Literally, the whole pig is cooked and eaten.
 The “white” meat with no skin nor bone is called “maciza” (sturdy), and, people that are on a diet or that don’t like funky pig parts will have only this type of meat, but, those that love the dish, will always have “carnitas surtidas” (assorted meats) which means they will be having from every part of the pig, like the stomach, or even the penis.

-We usually eat this dish on a weekend or on a gathering, with family or friends.
+We usually eat this dish on a weekend or at a gathering with family or friends.
 It is also a very common breakfast dish for some.
-We order it in “weight”.
+We order it by “weight.”

-All of those “garnishes” are what you can choose to put into your taco.
+You can choose to put all those “garnishes” into your taco.

-Las carnitas is typical of the center of the country, but, we consider it a Michoacan dish because the most famous places for the carnitas are Santa Clara del Cobre (famous for its copper pans and pots and other crafts) and Quiroga, both in Michoacán.
+Las carnitas is typical of the center of the country, but we consider it a Michoacan dish because the most famous places for carnitas are Santa Clara del Cobre (famous for its copper pans, pots, and other crafts) and Quiroga, both in Michoacán.

 Enchiladas mineras (miners)

-These enchiladas are made by smearing the tortilla in a “chile guajillo” (red pepper) sauce and frying them lightly.
+These enchiladas are made by smearing the tortilla in a “chile guajillo” (red pepper) sauce and lightly frying it.

 It is said that this dish started to be made by the miners’ wives in colonial times.
 They would serve the enchiladas to the husbands near the mining sites.

-In the center of Mexico, there are places that are called “cenadurias” (dinner only places).
+In the center of Mexico, some places are called “cenadurias” (dinner only places).
 These types of restaurants serve only antojitos and soups.

 Las enchiladas mineras are mainly served in these types of places, but, they are also found as part of the street food in Guanajuato and other states around.